RealRobotics/rpi-kb/ubuntu/install_ubuntu.md

 ## Libcamera

-Raspberry Pis use a custom version of the Libcamera library that are not provided with Ubuntu, so we have to build them ourselves.
-There are a few different ways I have done this and they are:
+Raspberry Pis use a custom version of the libcamera library that is not provided with Ubuntu, even as a new module, so we have to build it ourselves.
+There are a few different ways I have done this, and they are:

 * [Ubuntu 24.04LTS on a Pi5 with Pi Camera Module 3](ubuntu/pi_camera/pi5/libcamera.md)
 * [Ubuntu 22.04LTS on a Pi4 with Pi Camera Module 2](ubuntu/pi_camera/pi5/libcamera.md)
 * [Ubuntu 22.04LTS on a Pi4 with Arducam](ubuntu/pi_camera/pi5/libcamera.md)

+### Why doesn't Ubuntu ship with the Raspberry Pi version of libcamera?

+A good question.
+My guess is that there could have been a conversation that went like this.

+"So we need to build Ubuntu for the Raspberry Pi.
+That's an ARM chip, so let's build that."
+"Oops!.
+It doesn't work, so lets patch the kernel."
+"Great, it builds.
+Ship it!"

+Then all the forums complain first time they try to use a camera, and no-one has time to fix the problem.